 You may change Your death benefit option from option 2 to option 1 by sending a written request, in good order, to Our Administrative Office.
 If You change from option 2 to option 1, then the face amount increases by the amount of Your contract fund on the date of the change.
 These increases and decreases in face amount are made so that the amount of the death benefit remains the same on the date of the change.
 When the death benefit remains the same, there is no change in the net amount at risk.
 This is the amount on which the cost of insurance deductions are based.

 Changing the death benefit option may have tax consequences.
-You should consult a tax advisor before making any change.
+See "TAX EFFECTS" on page 55.
+You should consult a tax advisor before making a change.

 When Contract Changes Go Into Effect